<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 What Should My Sales Team Use Instead of an LMS?

-A Learning Experience Platform (LXP) like Raven360, on the other hand, gives you the ability to help sales reps build a flexible learning path that fills in the gaps of their professional skills.
+On the other hand, a Learning Experience Platform (LXP) like Raven360 allows youRaven360, gives you the ability to help sales reps build a flexible learning path that fills in the gaps in their professional skills.

 When your sales reps are more skilled at their jobs, performance across the team improves, revenue increases, and the entire organization becomes more successful.